It just so happens to be anchored by a modern marvel of the world…Hoover Dam

 Oh, and did we mention admission is free to hotel guests?

-…Yeah, you’re gonna wanna lock down that Shirley Temple suite toute suite, to fully bask in the delights of this truly incredible “Government Town”—turned historic district.
+Make sure you book that Shirley Temple suite toute suite to fully bask in the delights of this truly incredible “Government Town”—turned historic district.

 Ready to read up on even more things to see and do in Boulder City?
 Check out Nevada’s